 But within seconds of standing, the frightful symptoms simply vanished.
 And everything returned to normal, but for a lingering jittery weakness that faded gradually away over the next day or so.

 The visual weirdness did not recur, and over the next couple of months the thing with the legs didn’t get any worse, so I relaxed a little.
 But it didn’t get any better either, and one by one the excuses I had fashioned fell by the wayside as they became increasingly improbable.
 With a little research it became clear that I was likely experiencing some kind of arterial blockage of the legs, “peripheral arterial disease,” as it is called.
 This was more or less confirmed by a blood pressure check of the lower extremities.

 The leg issues were potentially just the tip of the iceberg, though.
-If the legs were blocked, there was at least a chance that other vessels, including really important ones like the arteries supplying the heart or the head, were similarly blocked.
+If the legs were blocked, there was at least a chance that other vessels were similarly blocked, including really important ones like the arteries supplying the heart or the head.
 Was my stroke-like episode a sign of such blockage?
 More worrisome, was there a ticking time bomb lurking somewhere in my cardiovascular system? a chunk of plaque with my name on it, so to speak, waiting to break loose and lodge in a critical spot, killing or crippling me?

 It wasn’t as though I was a physical wreck.
 For a guy in his mid-fifties who didn’t exercise, ate what he wanted when he wanted, and drank like a fish I was doing really, really well.
 Sure I had a few extra pounds around the middle, but not even the beginnings of a gut.
 Resting heart rate of sixty-four, blood pressure one twenty-something over seventy-something.
 Decent wind.
 It could have been a lot worse.